amoxicillin (as trihydrate)

 Other side effects not listed above may also occur in some people.

-Keep Alphamox capsules in a cool dry place where the temperature stays below 25°C.
+Keep ALPHAMOX in a cool dry place where the temperature stays below 25°C.

 Heat and dampness can destroy some medicines.